NeoMutt

 Determine which Content-Transfer-Encoding to use.

-void mutt_stamp_attachment (struct Body *a)
+void mutt_stamp_attachment (struct Body *b)

 Timestamp an Attachment.